rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 applied.

 The other common scenario is if you are asked to or want to "squash" multiple commits into each other.
-The most common example of this is likely if you forgot to run `x.py tidy` before committing.
-Your PR will need to be revised, but a single commit at the end with message "fixup tidy issue" is usually unhelpful, and it is easier for everyone else if you combine that commit with another that has a more meaningful commit message.
-In this case, you'll want to run `git rebase -i HEAD~2` to edit the last two commits and merge them together.
-Essentially, this reapplies the last two commits on top of your current branch; this is of course a no-op, since that is where they are already.
-However, by selecting the `-i` option, you give yourself the opportunity to edit the rebase first, just like before.
+If you PR needs only a minor revision, a single commit at the end with message "fixup small issue" is usually unhelpful, and it is easier for everyone if you combine that commit with another that has a more meaningful commit message.
+Run `git rebase -i HEAD~2` to edit the last two commits so you can merge them together.
+By selecting the `-i` option, you give yourself the opportunity to edit the rebase, similarly to above.
 This way you can request to have the most recent commit squashed into its parent.

 ## No-Merge Policy